GerHobbelt/pylene/doc/source/core.rst

          <h2>Images</h2>

-:doc:`core/images` represent an image and all its properties.
+See :doc:`core/images` for a description of the image concepts and image basics.

 .. topic:: Concepts